dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 !!!
 Warning
     The mechanical world and geometrical world will not be aware of colliders added or removed from the collider set until the next call to `mechanical_world.step(...)`.
-In particular, the a collider with non-zero density won't affect the inertia properties of the body part it is attached to until the next timestep.
-Altenatively, you can call `mechanical_world.maintain(...)` in order to perform all the setup and cleanup tasks resulting from those collider additions or removals without actually performing a timestep.
+In particular, a collider with non-zero density won't affect the inertia properties of the body part it is attached to until the next timestep.
+Alternatively, you can call `mechanical_world.maintain(...)` in order to perform all the setup and cleanup tasks resulting from those collider additions or removals without actually performing a timestep.